History

 Once you have submitted the form, you will receive an on-line confirmation of receipt.

-Your nomination will then be considered by the awards panel who will be judging on activities taken place in 2024-25.
+Your nomination will then be considered by the awards panel who will be judging on activities taken place in 2025-26.
 All shortlisted nominations will be acknowledged in Slough CVS publications.
-The nominee will be notified if they have been shortlisted.The presentation of the Awards will take place at the Celebration Dinner & Dance on Friday 14 November.
+The nominees will be notified if they have been shortlisted.The presentation of the Awards will take place at the Celebration Dinner & Dance on Friday 13th November.

 AWARDS CRITERIA